niuus/Snes9xRX/README.txt

 - Doom is a good testcase: My first build had a huge lag, but only with this game.
 After polling the Retrode only for player 1, the lag disappeared.
 (Doom is a single player game, so it's strange that they poll player 2.)
-- Connect your Retrode 2, then launch my apps.
-To make sure the Retrode 2 was correctly detected in Snes9x GX click on the logo."

 [4.0.0 - July 28, 2019]
 * Add Wii U GamePad support.
 [Fix94 - Tantric]